-Twelve-show packages for new subscribers will go on sale to the general public on May 12 via Metrotix.com (or by calling 800-293-5949), followed by four-show packages on May 17.
-Single tickets for individual shows will be available beginning May 22.
-Tickets are $30 (General Admission), $42 (Reserved), and $44 (Premium Reserved).
+Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $30 (General Admission), $42 (Reserved), and $44 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Theodore Lee Croker is a jazz trumpeter, singer, and bandleader from Leesburg, Florida.
 The second son of William Henry Croker, a civil rights activist, high school principal, and farmer, and Alicia Cheatham, a guidance counselor, and the grandson of GRAMMY Award-winning trumpeter Doc Cheatham.
 Theo is a graduate of the Oberlin College Conservatory.